 2.3 Project Objectives

-Based on the previous research conducted, a number of key objectives are required to be overcome to insure that the research archives its final outcome.
+The primary objective of this project is the development and analysis of a framework for the real-time control of variable speed pumps within water distribution systems.Based on the previous research conducted, a number of key objectives are required to be overcome to insure that the research achieves its final outcome.
 This aims of the proposed research are to:

 Investigate the relationship between torque and turbine losses in water pumps to accurately model a typical pump used in a water distribution system.